A note about the term 'Wegener's granulomatosis'

-Wegener’s granulomatosis is not a contagious disease as many people believe.
-There is no evidence suggesting that it is hereditary either.
-About 500 new cases are diagnosed each year, with the disease occurring at any age.
+Granulomatosis with Polyangiitis (GPA) is not a contagious disease as many people believe.
+There is no evidence suggesting that it is hereditary, either.
+About 500 new cases are diagnosed each year, among people of all ages.
 However, it mostly affects individuals in their 30s and 40s.
-It affects males and females equally, but 97% of all patients are Caucasian, 2% are Negroid and 1% are of another race.
-With Wegener’s granulomatosis it is extremely important to know more about diagnosis and its treatment once it is diagnosed.
+Granulomatosis with Polyangiitis affects males and females equally, but 97 percent of all patients are Caucasian, two percent are Black, and one percent are of another race.
+With Granulomatosis with Polyangiitis, it is extremely important to know more about diagnosis and its treatment.

 Corticosteroids may be used alone to treat the early symptoms.
-However, most people also need another immunosuppressive drug, such as cyclophosphamide to treat Wegener’s granulomatosis.
+However, most people also need another immunosuppressive drug, such as cyclophosphamide, to manage Granulomatosis with Polyangiitis.
 Imuran is a common choice.
-This drug is able to control the disease by reducing the body’s inappropriate immune reaction, which improves the prognosis significantly.
+This drug is able to control the disease by reducing the body’s immune reaction, which improves the prognosis significantly.
 Without treatment, this form of the disorder is fatal.
-Treatment is usually continued for at least a year after the symptoms for Wegener’s granulomatosis disappear.
+Treatment is usually continued for at least a year after the symptoms for Granulomatosis with Polyangiitis disappear.

 Corticosteroids, given at the same time to suppress inflammation, can usually be tapered off and discontinued during other treatment still last.
 For people receiving immunosuppressive drugs, a doctor treats any suspected infection as early as possible.
 This is because of the body’s decreased ability to fight infections during this therapy.
-Pneumonia is particularly common when the lungs are affected by Wegener’s.
-Moreover, antibiotic may be used to prevent infections in people who have been taking immunosuppressive drugs for years.
-Treatment with corticosteroids, cyclophosphamide, methotrexate, or azathioprine produces a long-term remission in over 90% of patients afflicted by Wegener’s granulomatosis.
+Pneumonia is particularly common when the lungs are affected by GAP.
+Moreover, antibiotics may be used to prevent infections in people who have been taking immunosuppressive drugs for years.
+Treatment with corticosteroids, cyclophosphamide, methotrexate, or azathioprine produces a long-term remission in over 90 percent of patients afflicted with Granulomatosis with Polyangiitis.

 It is important to know when to call the health care provider.
 Anyone who experiences chest pain, coughing up blood, blood in the urine, or other symptoms of this disorder should call their health care provider.
 The problem is that no preventive measures are currently known.

-With proper treatment, most people diagnosed with Wegener’s granulomatosis recover within months.
+With proper treatment, most people diagnosed with Granulomatosis with Polyangiitis recover within months.
 However, some may develop chronic renal failure.
-The complete syndrome usually progresses rapidly to renal failure once the diffuse vascular phase begins due to Wegener’s granulomatosis.
+The complete syndrome usually progresses rapidly to renal failure once the diffuse vascular phase begins.

 Patients with limited disease may have nasal and pulmonary lesions, with little or no systemic involvement, where pulmonary manifestations may improve or worsen spontaneously.
-A previously fatal prognosis can be been dramatically improved by treatment with immunosuppressive cytotoxic drugs.
+A previously fatal prognosis can be been dramatically improved with the help of treatment with immunosuppressive cytotoxic drugs.
 Early diagnosis and treatment are crucial, because a high remission rate is now possible.
 In fact, critical renal complications can be avoided or reduced.
-Cyclophosphamide, 1 to 2 mg/kg/day with oral hydration, or by initial rapid IV infusion as a single dose q 2 to 3 weeks is the drug of choice for Wegener’s granulomatosis.
+Cyclophosphamide, 1 to 2 mg/kg/day with oral hydration, or by initial rapid IV infusion as a single dose for two to three weeks is the drug of choice for Granulomatosis with Polyangiitis.

-Corticosteroids, which reduce the vasculitic edema, are given concurrently.
+Corticosteroids, which reduce vasculitic edema, are given concurrently.
 It could be prednisone 1 mg/kg/day.
-After 2 to 3 mo, prednisone is tapered until the patient is maintained solely on cyclophosphamide.
+After two to three months, prednisone is tapered until the patient is maintained solely on cyclophosphamide.
 This means long-term IV dosing appears to be less efficacious.

 Long-term complete remission can be achieved with proper therapy, even in the case of advanced disease.
-Kidney transplantation has been successful in renal failure, although a report of one patient who received a cadaver kidney implant showed that typical renal lesions of Wegener's granulomatosis developed at the end.
+Kidney transplantation has been successful in renal failure, although a report of one patient who received a cadaver kidney implant showed that typical renal lesions of Granulomatosis with Polyangiitis developed at the end.
 An increased incidence of solid tumors after many years may reflect high-dose cyclophosphamide use as a therapy of choice.
 The high incidence of bladder cancer many years after treatment is an alarming consequence of the hemorrhagic cystitis associated with excreted cyclophosphamide breakdown products.
 It is often unmitigated by high fluid output during initial therapy.
-Kidney lesions cause glomerulonephritis, which may result in blood in the urine and kidney failure at the end as serious consequences of Wegener’s granulomatosis.
+Kidney lesions cause glomerulonephritis, which may result in blood in the urine and kidney failure at the end as serious consequences of Granulomatosis with Polyangiitis.